-In the beginning of his legendary career, Kirk Douglas (1916 – ) b.
-Issur Danielovitch, was almost typecast as a well-meaning but ineffectual husband in two fine films, The Strange Love of Martha Ivers, 1946, and A Letter to Three Wives, 1949.
-But his career ascended into mega-stardom when he played cynical heroes motivated by rage: Champion, 1949, Ace in the Hole, 1951, The Bad and the Beautiful, 1952, Paths of Glory, 1957, Spartacus, 1960, and his favorite picture, Lonely Are the Brave, 1962,
+In the beginning of his legendary career, Kirk Douglas b.
+Issur Danielovitch, was almost typecast as a well-meaning but ineffectual husband as in, The Strange Love of Martha Ivers, 1946, and A Letter to Three Wives, 1949.
+His performances in these two films are more than competent.
+But his career really took off when he played bitter, cynical men motivated by rage: Champion, 1949, Ace in the Hole, 1951, The Bad and the Beautiful, 1952, Paths of Glory, 1957, Spartacus, 1960, and his favorite film Lonely Are the Brave, 1962.

 Douglas was never a conventional leading man.
 Though handsome as a fairy tale prince, he wielded his masculine beauty like a weapon.
-There was none of the gruff, working class charm that made Gable the King.
-Douglas was not an urbane gentleman like William Powell, nor a witty charmer like Cary Grant.
+There was none of the gruff charm that made Gable the King of Hollywood; nor was Douglas an elegant, urbane gentleman like William Powell or Cary Grant.

 He excelled at playing, in his own words, “sons of bitches.”